GunnalaRajesh/LinkedList-Implimentation/README.md

+Note : Use Main.java file to run SLL.java and MainDLL file to run DLL

 **LinkedLists in Java**
 This repository contains Java implementations of Singly Linked List and Doubly Linked List along with accompanying note points for a better understanding of the concepts.